wentixiaogege/courseProjectV1/README.md

   Now you should be able to execute java

-2. install java serial tools
+3.install java serial tools
  	You can install RXTX like this:
 		$ sudo apt-get install librxtx-java

-3.set up the server part
+4.set up the server part
    	Be sure you have download maven2 .if you haven't run below command in the  command line:
                 sudo apt-get install maven2
 	Be sure you have download